nubenetes/awesome-kubernetes/docs/qa.md

 * [TestNG](https://testng.org)
 * [Spock Framework](https://spockframework.org)
 * [testsvision.com: 6 Popular Automation Testing Frameworks & Tools](https://testsvision.com/6-popular-automation-testing-frameworks-tools/)
+* [opensource.com: Perform unit tests using GoogleTest and CTest](https://opensource.com/article/22/1/unit-testing-googletest-ctest) Using unit tests will likely improve your code's quality and do so without disturbing your workflow.

 ## Release Testing
 - [launchdarkly.com: Release Testing Explained 🌟](https://launchdarkly.com/blog/get-a-detailed-explanation-of-release-testing-several/) Release testing refers to coding practices and test strategies that give teams confidence that a software release candidate is ready for users.
 Release testing aims to find and eliminate errors and bugs from a software release so that it can be released to users.
 Let’s dive in and explore several methods used to perform release testing.